Using External Tools

 Qt Design Studio looks for the editor path in the PATH environment variable of your operating system.

-You can change the configuration of preconfigured tools and configure additional tools in Qt Design Studio Options.
+You can change the configuration of preconfigured tools and configure additional tools in Qt Design Studio Preferences.

 To configure external tools: